 What do the different class styles mean?

-Yoga for All - Striking the perfect balance between hatha and vinyasa styles, my yoga classes will take you through static poses to build strength and fire up your core before throwing into the mix some heavenly slow flow to find freedom of movement.
+Yoga - Striking the perfect balance between hatha and vinyasa styles, my yoga classes will take you through static poses to build strength and fire up your core before throwing into the mix some heavenly slow flow to find freedom of movement.
 The sessions always end with a calming relaxation to soothe the soul.
 As a mixed ability class it's suitable for beginners as well as more intermediate students.

 Sunday Sessions and Restorative yoga - These workshops and classes are the perfect way to unwind.
 The gentle session utilises floor based poses and supports the body with props so you can really let go of bodily and mental tension.
 We'll sink into each pose for several minutes to bring back your 'rest and digest' mode and cultivate calm.
 Suitable for beginners and a great complement to your standard yoga classes.